Yuccas are evergreen perennial shrubs native to the hot and dry parts of the Americas and the Caribbean. They are common in landscape designs.

-This plants flower once each year, generally from the middle of summer to early fall, depending on the variety.
-Once a Yucca is mature and blooms, it generally re-blooms at the same time each year.
-All Yuccas develop similar inflorescences on tall spikes, but some varieties, such as Yucca aloifolia, have flowers that completely cover the spikes, making a particularly impressive display.
+Yuccas bloom yearly, generally from mid-summer to early fall, depending on the variety.
+Once a Yucca is mature and blooms, it re-blooms typically at the same time each year.
+All Yuccas develop similar inflorescences on tall spikes, but some varieties, such as Yucca aloifolia, have flowers that completely cover the spikes, making an impressive display.
 If untrimmed, the flower spikes can remain for up to 2 years after flowering, eventually turning an unsightly brown.
-You can remove them when flowering is over.
+You can remove them when the flowering is over.

-Yuccas do well and flower best when grown in locations with full sun and sandy, deep, well-drained soil.
+Yuccas do well and flower best when grown in full sun and well-drained soil.
 They tolerate soil of any pH and will grow in compacted or poor soil, making them excellent choices for urban environments.
-Natural inhabitants of arid regions, Yuccas tolerate drought extremely well, but they do poorly in wet areas or those with poor drainage.
-These plants generally grow in USDA plant hardiness zones 5 through 10, although some types, such as Yucca gloriosa, are more tender and hardy only in USDA plant hardiness zones 6 and above.
+Natural inhabitants of arid regions, Yuccas tolerate drought extremely well but do poorly in wet areas or poor drainage.
+These plants generally grow in USDA Plant Hardiness Zones 5 through 10, although some types, such as Yucca gloriosa, are more tender and hardy only in USDA Plant Hardiness Zones 6 and above.

 - Back to genus Yucca

 - Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus